risabara/M4_Labs/04-S02_ Intellisense & Template Functions/Lab.md

      ![ARM environment parameter value](media/ARMParameters.EnvironmentParameter.png)

-1. Add the remaining parameters with the following values
+1. Add the remaining parameters with the following values.
+Ensure you have commas at the end of each parameter block with the exception of the last one!
    1. `"projectName"` = `"M04Lesson2"`
    1. `"vNetAddressRange"` = `"10.0.0.0/16"`
    1. `"subnet1AddressRange"` = `"10.0.0.0/24"`